 $7,600/2 = $3,800

-That’s a WHOLE lot better than what you were making per month the first 2 years!
+That’s a WHOLE lot better than what you were making per month the first two years!

-So as of graduation, let’s say you finished your degree with $60,000 (as we determined above as the average tuition cost in most schools) in subsidized and unsubsidized loans.
-You now have $43,117.68 of it paid for, just like THAT (*imagine snap-of-finger-sound here*)!
+So, as of graduation, let’s say you finished your degree with $60,000 (as we determined above as the average tuition cost in most schools) in subsidized and unsubsidized loans.
+You now have $43,117.68 of it paid for, just like THAT.

-Remember above I said after a year and 1 month after you graduated, your schooling would be paid for completely?
+Remember above I said after a year and one month after you graduated, your schooling would be paid for completely?

 Let’s run the numbers: